 Surety Bond and License Requirements:

-- Applicants will need to complete the application found on the NMLS website and pay the credit report, license, and NMLS processing fees.
+- Applicants will need to complete the mortgage broker application found on the NMLS website and pay the license, credit report, and NMLS processing fees.

-- If the business will be a limited liability company, partnership or corporation, provide copies of the formation documents: Corporate Charter of Articles of Incorporation or Articles of Organization and Operating Agreement or Partnership Agreement and a Certificate of Authority or Good Standing Certificate.
+- If the business will be a partnership, corporation, limited liability company or corporation, provide copies of the formation documents: Corporate Charter of Articles of Incorporation or Articles of Organization and Operating Agreement or Partnership Agreement and a Certificate of Authority or Good Standing Certificate.

 - Applicants will need to provide copies of audited financial statements dated within 90 days of the business fiscal year end.
-The statements will need to include a Balance Sheet, Income Statement, Statement of Cash Flows and any relevant notes.
+The statements will need to include an Income Statement, balance sheet, or Statement of Cash Flows and any relevant notes.
 If the business is new, a Statement of Condition will need to be submitted.